skreimeyer/NPDES-Report/report.md

 Additionally, many of the open channels and waterways of the MS4 are within municipal parks.
 The 49 employees of the Parks and Recreation department provide intensive maintainenance, including litter removal and mowing, of the 4,200 acres of developed park land and also monitor and maintain the 1,900 acres of undeveloped parks with the City of Little Rock.

 The City Parks and Recreation department provides weekly as well as post-event maintenance of War Memorial Park, which includes the ponds along Coleman Creek.
 Parks and Recreation has removed sediments and organic matter from the floor of the pond once in 2004 and again in 2009 to preserve fish habitat.
 The discharge from these ponds is also naturally filtered by the bioswale located downstream of a splash pad within the park.
 At MacArthur Park, the City Parks and Recreation department has performed monthly sampling of the pond with the assistance of the Arkansas Health Department to measure the efficacy of their campaign to reduce public feeding of geese.
-The measured quantities of e. coli have reduced over the sampling period, suggesting the campaign is improving water quality within the pond.
+The data is not sufficient to demonstrate change of the water quality within the pond; however, continued monitoring is planned for the following year.
 A summary of results is shown below.

 ### E Coli Sampling at MacArthur Park<a name="E-Coli-Sampling-at-MacArthur-Park"></a>
 | Date | Quantity | Units |